Oscar Massin

-Oscar Massin (1829–1913) was a Belgian-born French jeweler known as “The Diamond Reformer," who created some of the 19th century's most influential and innovative fine jewelry that radically redefined a new era for the industry at large.
+UpdateOscar Massin (1829–1913) was a Belgian-born French jeweler known as “The Diamond Reformer," who created some of the 19th century's most influential and innovative fine jewelry that radically redefined a new era for the industry at large.
 While Massin remains one of the least-known Parisian jewelers, he produced some of the most significant works of his time, many for European royalty.
 Massin is celebrated for his patented diamond lacework technique, which uses filigree to create the illusion of woven metal.
 Massin is also credited with creating the first “illusory” setting, designed to emphasize the size of the diamond by minimizing the metal around it.

 Early life

 Born in Liège, Belgium in 1829, Oscar Massin was trained as a jeweler from the age of 11 and educated at the Academy of Fine Arts.
 In 1851, he moved to Paris, then in a golden age of haute joaillerie, where Théodore Fester took him on as a bench jeweler for the next three years.
 To supplement his income, Massin also sketched his own jewelry designs, which caught the attention of goldsmith Léon Rouvenat, who hired Massin as his Chef d’Atelier.
 Massin went on to work for Théodore Viette—a renowned workshop of manufacturing jewelers—who had been commissioned by Napoleon III to design a tiara for Empress Eugènie of France.
 Viette delegaed the design to Adolphe Devin and the manufacturing to Massin.
 He continued to create bespoke pieces for royalty around the world.

-Massin was as much a teacher as an artist, generously opening the door for his students and all those who followed, by sharing his original techniques and purposeful design approach.
-Massin considered progress a more noble cause than personal gain, never using his patents against copyists; he exhibited unfinished or deconstructed jewels solely for teaching purposes.
-And, in response to low payment in the trade, he set a new precedent for better living standards for all craftsmen, exhibiting his remarkable generosity of time, ideas, and support for both his community and a new generation of future artists and designers.
+Massin was a teacher and an artist.
+Massin exhibited unfinished or deconstructed jewels for teaching purposes.